Korean Gifts & Souvenirs | Ideas, Traditional Gifts, Housewarming Gifts & More

 A great traditional art category to look for is ceramics, Korean celadon vases have historically been considered luxury decoration items.
 Their delicate designs and faint green glaze makes them perfectly suitable for a wide variety of interior designs.

 When it comes to arts and crafts, the available options are plenty and diverse.
 Korean traditional art is unique and varies from region to region.
 You can also find traditional crafts, such as Andong Masks, (which also come in many different forms) that are symbolic artefacts of Korean folk traditions.
+Traditional Andong masks can be purchased online or in one of the many souvenir stores in Andong Hahoe Village.
+One of the best times to visit Andong is during the Mask Dance Festival.

 Have you ever noticed a pair of ducks carved out of wood in Korean movies or dramas?
 The wooden ducks were traditionally used in Korean weddings.
 Symbolizing the eternal bond of the bride and groom, these ducks can be found in most wedding ceremonies even to this day.
 They make a great gift or souvenir for couples.